 QuickLogic Corporation (NASDAQ: QUIK) is the inventor and pioneer of innovative, customizable semiconductor solutions for mobile and portable electronics OEMs and ODMs.
 These silicon plus software solutions are called Customer Specific Standard Products (CSSPs).
 CSSPs enable our customers to bring their products to market more quickly and remain in the market longer, with the low power, cost and size demanded by the mobile and portable electronics market.
 For more information about QuickLogic and CSSPs, visit www.quicklogic.com.

-QuickLogic and ArcticLink are registered trademarks and the QuickLogic logo is a trademark of QuickLogic Corporation.
+QuickLogic is a registered trademark and the QuickLogic logo is a trademark of QuickLogic Corporation.
 All other brands or trademarks are the property of their respective holders and should be treated as such.